martin2903/Carpenter-Workshop-Design/Java Mini Projects/Carpenter_Workshop/README.md

 0 < numerical key < 2^32
 ```
 **Output**
-The output of the your program should be one of the following:
+The output of the program should be one of the following:
 > - An integer representing the cabinet the last item (as specified by the last line of input) was taken from, ranging from 1 (nearest) to N (furthest)
 > - `NEW` if the item was newly created
 > - `OUTSIDE` if the item was outside